-The Board Qualification Examination (Part 1) will be administered on Friday, May 26, 2017.
+The Board Qualification (Part 1) examination will be administered on Tuesday, May 19, 2020.

-The Board Certification Examination (Part 2) will be administered on Monday, October 23, 2017.
+The Board Certification (Part 2) examination will be administered on Friday, October 16, 2020.

-The application for Board Qualification (Part 1) and Board Certification (Part 2) is now required to be submitted electronically.
-To submit the application, simply click on the link below, fill out all required fields and upload copies of the required documentation.
+The application for Board Qualification (Part 1) and Board Certification (Part 2) must be submitted electronically.
+To submit the appliciation, simply click on the link below, fill out the required fields, and upload copies of the required documents.

 The qualification and certification examinations will be offered at Pearson VUE testing centers nationally.